What is the BRAF biomarker?

 When and how should I have BRAF biomarker testing?

-The National Comprehensive Cancer Network (NCCN) and American Society of Clinical Oncologists (ASCO) recommend BRAF testing for everyone diagnosed with stage IV, metastatic colorectal cancer (mCRC) and before initiating therapy with anti-EGFR inhibitors.
+The National Comprehensive Cancer Network (NCCN) and American Society of Clinical Oncology (ASCO) recommend BRAF testing for everyone diagnosed with stage IV, metastatic colorectal cancer (mCRC) and before initiating therapy with anti-EGFR inhibitors.

-Your doctor may also recommend re-testing the tumor for new or additional mutations when chemotherapy treatment stops working and the stage IV tumor grows again.
+Your doctor may also recommend re-testing the tumor for new or additional mutations when chemotherapy treatment stops working and the tumor grows again.

 What do I do with this information?